lsu-ddem/pathways-site/content/3_Audio/1_Sampler/2_Lesson_2/index.md

 #### Distortion Parameters

 * **distortion** - the amount of distortion (must use a nominal range of 0-1)
+  * does _not_ require the addition of **.value** to modify

 {{% codepen 600 GGYaLL %}}

 ### Tremolo

 Tremolo is the variation in amplitude of sound achieved through electronic means.
 Musically, it results in a "warbly", vibrato-induced sound.
 This effect works best on longer duration, sustained sounds.

+Because the tremolo effect relies on an oscilator to generate the amplitude change, we need to add the .start( ) method upon creation of the effect.
+This can be done on the same line, right after the .toMaster( ) method is called.
+More information on oscilators can be found in the Resources section, as well as the next chapter.

 #### Tremolo Parameters